cfuehrmann/bringer/README.markdown

 the current desktop.
 Append !b followed by the window's index within its desktop.
 No index means 0.
 Press ENTER.

+* Push the active (i.e. focused) window away to a chosen desktop: use the TAB key to select the desktop and press ENTER.

 Tips
 ----